James Ransone: Career

 In 2002, Ransone co-starred in the Larry Clark drama film Ken Park as Tate.
-In 2003, he was featured in 12 episodes of The Wire, as Ziggy Sobotka.
-He had a supporting role in Spike Lee's 2006 heist movie Inside Man as bank robber, Steve-O. He starred in the 2008 miniseries Generation Kill as Cpl.
+In 2003, he appeared in 12 episodes of The Wire, as Ziggy Sobotka, which gained Ransone wider recognition.
+He had a supporting role in Spike Lee's 2006 heist movie Inside Man as bank robber, Steve-O. Also in 2006, Ransone guest started in an episode of Jericho as an FBI informant in a terrorist group.
+He starred in the 2008 miniseries Generation Kill as Cpl.
 Josh Ray Person.
 In 2010, he was cast in a recurring role in the HBO comedy series How to Make It in America, and the following year, appeared in a recurring role in the HBO drama series Treme.
 In 2012, he starred in the drama film Starlet.
-The following year, he starred in the AMC drama series Low Winter Sun as Damon Callis.
+The following year, he starred in the AMC drama series Low Winter Sun as gangster Damon Callis.
+This reunited Ransone with his Jericho co-star Lennie James.

-Ransone then starred in the 2012 horror film Sinister in the supporting role of Deputy So-and-So.
-In June 2014, Ransone joined the cast of the Western film In a Valley of Violence.
-Also in 2014, Ransone starred in Small Engine Repair off-Broadway.
+Ransone then appeared in the 2012 horror film Sinister in the supporting role of Deputy So-and-So.
+In June 2014, he joined the cast of the Western film In a Valley of Violence.
+Also in 2014, he starred in Small Engine Repair off-Broadway.
 In 2015, he had a supporting role in the comedy-drama film Tangerine.
-Following the success of Sinister, Ransone appeared in the 2015 sequel Sinister 2, reprising his role from the first film but now as the main character.
-In 2016, Ransone appeared in Season 2 of the drama series Bosch as Eddie Arceneaux.
+Following the success of Sinister, Ransone reprised his role in the 2015 sequel Sinister 2, this time as the film's main character.
+In 2016, he appeared in Season 2 of the drama series Bosch as Eddie Arceneaux.

-In 2019, Ransone played Eddie Kaspbrak (sharing the role with Jack Dylan Grazer) in the horror film It Chapter Two, for which he received critical praise.
+In 2019, Ransone portrayed the adult Eddie Kaspbrak in the horror film It Chapter Two, sharing the role with Jack Dylan Grazer, who played the younger version.
+In 2021, he appeared in The Black Phone, working again with Sinister director Scott Derrickson.
+He played Max, a drug addict who discovers his brother (played by Ethan Hawke) is a serial killer.
+He reprised the role for the 2025 sequel Black Phone 2 in a brief cameo.
+It was his final film appearance.